DorothyTamYiLing/GWarrange/documents/tutorials.md

 ```
 python3 scripts/fix_genome.py --input example_data/PRN_468.fna --mycoor PRN_468_gidA_out.txt
 ```
-The output file name for the genomes with same orientation is "fixed_genomes.fasta".
+The output file name for the genomes in same orientation is "fixed_genomes.fasta".

-Location of IS elements in the genomes are obtained by blasting with target IS sequences.
+Locations of IS elements in the genomes are obtained by aligning them with target IS sequences through BLAST.
 Sequences of more than one target IS element can be placed in the same multifasta file for obtaining their genome locations in all genomes at once.
 ```
 blastn -query example_data/IS_NZ_CP025371.1.fasta \
 -subject fixed_genomes.fasta \
 -outfmt 6 -out PRN_468_blastIS_out.txt
 ```

-Here, sequences extending 7000bp to both directions from each IS are replaced.
+Here, sequences extending 7000bp to both directions from each IS element are replaced.
 IS elements that are no more than 200bp apart (after extension) in each genome are also "merged".
 Then, each of these "extended and merged" IS element are replaced with shorter placedholder sequences (N x 15).
 A seperate set of IS-replaced genomes are also produced by enabling performing minimal IS extension (i.e. 100bp) and merging overlapping IS only (i.e. IS that are less than 3 bp apart) through passing string argument "on" to the -s flag.
 ```
 bash scripts/merge_replace_IS.sh -g fixed_genomes.fasta -i PRN_468_blastIS_out.txt -e 7000 -m 200 -s "on"
 ```